June 11, 2010

-When you first bring your new hamster home, she's likely to feel stressed by the transition to an unfamiliar environment.
-She may be away from her littermates for the first time and will be inundated with strange sounds and smells.
+When you first bring your new hamster home, they're likely to feel stressed by the transition to an unfamiliar environment.
+They may be away from their littermates for the first time and will be inundated with strange sounds and smells.

 Make the transition stress-free